paulohenrique-gh/view-components-sandbox/README.md

 Link to documentation: https://viewcomponent.org/guide/collections.html

-User `with_collection_parameter` do set the name of the collection parameter
+Use `with_collection_parameter` to set the name of the collection parameter

 ```ruby
 # product_component.rb